 Another potential cost reduction is for the 500,000 people issued with pendant alarms who do not wear them.
 The UK provides 1.6 million of these devices.
 Research shows that 32% are never even worn, wasting £80m per year.

 People move around the kitchen, using their kettles and microwaves as normal.
-KemuriSense® Smart Power Sockets measure motion, temperature, power usage and power supply.
-Data is sent continuously to the Internet without using broadband and even during power cuts.
-Non-stop operation, even during a power cut when other devices might fail.
+Kemuri® K-Sockets measure activity continuously and send data to the Internet without using broadband and even during power cuts.
+Machine learning alerts the risks of unattended falls, dehydration, malnutrition and hypothermia for carers to take action.

 Nothing could be simpler

 Kemuri technology is installed in the homes of vulnerable people who have been assessed to need increasing level of care.
 It passively monitors multiple sensors and learns daily patterns of activity for predicting what is likely to happen in the next hour.
 When routines aren't kept, or unusual activity happens at unexpected times, alerts can be set to families, carers or 24/7 response centres.